Comparative Study: Apple And Industry Competitors In Technology Hardware, Storage & Peripherals Industry - Apple (NASDAQ:AAPL)

 -

-With higher gross profit of $44.87 Billion, which indicates 59.04x above the industry average, the company demonstrates stronger profitability and higher earnings from its core operations.
+Compared to its industry, the company has higher gross profit of $43.72 Billion, which indicates 57.53x above the industry average, indicating stronger profitability and higher earnings from its core operations.

 -